Jango73/CuteGit/README.md

 - Open /CuteGit.pro in QtCreator
 - Build and run

-## Caution

-Do not use this software on very large repositories, where you can have hundreds of modified files at once.
-It is not *yet* able to handle massive repositories.

 ## Things it does

 * Open a GIT repository
 * Show repository status (clean, merge, rebase, ...)
 * Show repository files as a tree, colored according to status
-* Show the branches of the repository
+* Show the branches and tags of the repository
 * Show the branch log
+* Show the graph as output by Git
 * Show the selected file log
 * Show the unstaged diffs in the selected item (folder or file)
 * Show the output of the executed GIT commands